Ampicillin (ampicillin trihydrate 250 mg) Dailymed

 Gastrointestinal: glossitis, stomatitis, nausea, vomiting, enterocolitis, pseudomembranous colitis, and diarrhea.
 These reactions are usually associated with oral dosage forms of the drugs.

 Hypersensitivity Reactions: An erythematous, mildly pruritic, maculopapular skin rash has been reported fairly frequently.
 The rash, which usually does not develop within the first week of therapy, may cover the entire body including the soles, palms, and oral mucosa.
 The eruption usually disappears in three to seven days.
 Other hypersensitivity reactions that have been reported are: skin rash, pruritus, urticaria, erythema multiforme, and an occasional case of exfoliative dermatitis.
+Linear IgA bullous dermatosis has been reported.
 Anaphylaxis is the most serious reaction experienced and has usually been associated with the parenteral dosage form of the drug.

 NOTE: Urticaria, other skin rashes, and serum sickness-like reactions may be controlled by antihistamines, and, if necessary, systemic corticosteroids.
 Whenever such reactions occur, ampicillin should be discontinued unless, in the opinion of the physician, the condition being treated is life-threatening, and amenable only to ampicillin therapy.
 Serious anaphylactic reactions require emergency measures (see WARNINGS ).